HurricaneJames/rex/README.md

     //= require components
     ```

 At this point it is possible to create React components by placing them in the `components.js` file and calling them with `react_component 'ComponentName', {props}`.
 However, it has some limitations.
-First, it cannot make use of JEST for testing, though Jasmine and full integration tests should work.
+First, it cannot make use of Jest for testing, though Jasmine and full integration tests should work.
 Second, it is not possible to `require` any node packages like, for example, the [reflux](https://www.npmjs.com/package/reflux) package.

 Browserify-Rails
 ================